karamanburak/book-keeper/README.md

 ## Introduction
 This project is a full stack web application that uses a React frontend with TypeScript, a Node.js backend, and a MongoDB database.
 It demonstrates a typical setup for a modern web application with client-server architecture.
 ## Features
-- CRUD operations for user data
+- CRUD operations for book data
 - Responsive design
 - RESTful API
 ## Technologies